 Please know there is no industry standard for the treatment of diastasis recti.
 Until recently there has been very little research and women are usually referred to a physical therapist or physiotherapist.

-The more aggressive surgical repair of diastasis recti involves stitching the abdominal wall muscles back together along the midline.
+More aggressive surgical repair involves stitching the abdominal wall muscles back together along the midline.
 In some cases, a surgeon may be able to do the procedure laparoscopically (using a tiny camera and instruments inserted through small incisions).
 Severe diastases require open abdominal surgery through a larger incision.
 Unfortunately, in most cases this is considered a cosmetic procedure, so the cost of diastasis recti surgery is generally not covered by insurance.
-Those that are covered through insurance start at $8,500 and are only covered if they are deemed medically necessary.
+Cases that are covered through insurance start at $8,500 and are only covered if deemed medically necessary.

 How Can I Avoid A Diastasis?

-If you can, it’s a good idea to begin doing exercises to strengthen your core before you become pregnant.
-Once you’re pregnant, you can continue some of them through the first trimester.
+If you can, it’s a good idea to begin doing diastasis recti exercises to strengthen your core before you become pregnant.
+Postpartum, you can continue some of them through the first trimester.
 But even gentle core strengthening is largely ineffective once your belly starts to get bigger.
 In any case, it’s likely that staying active can help.
 Some studies show that women who exercised regularly during pregnancy were less likely to end up with diastasis recti.

 Is It Ever Too Late To Correct A Diastasis?

 No. With proper care, you can close a diastasis even years after you delivered your last baby.
 Recovery time depends on the severity of your diastasis and your commitment to fixing the problem.